Shang ancestral deification: Zhou dynasty evaluation

-After its establishment, the Zhou royal clan kept the worshipped spirits of their preceding dynasty as honorable figures.
+After its establishment, the Zhou royal clan kept the worshiped spirits of their preceding dynasty as honorable figures.
 Many Zhou famed people were compared with figures during the Shang dynasty, such as King Cheng of Zhou and his regent-uncle Duke of Zhou, whose relations were analogous to the Shang ruler Tai Jia and chief minister Yi Yin.
 In classical texts of the ancient era, Shang (and other different) dynastic rulers who purportedly emphasized on venerating his predecessors were viewed as righteous, gentle monarchs.
 Similar to Shang, the Zhou also practiced honoring their own ancestral spirits, especially King Wen and King Wu.

 Bloody human sacrificial rituals that were conducted was not important to the Zhou, and left no trace in their traditional historiography.
 Initially, Zhou kept human sacrifice in their rituals, but these were later abandoned, the human victims being replaced by man-made figurines.

 Beliefs in ancestral powers

 Six Spirits

 The "Six Spirits" belong to the Predynastic Shang ancestors, composed of six beings arranged in six generations before the first Shang king Tai Yi.
-They are: Shang Jia (1st generation), Bao Yi (2nd generation), Bao Bing (3rd generation), Bao Ding (4th generation), Zhu Ren (5th generation), and Zhu Gui (6th generation).
+They are: Shang Jia (1st generation), Bao Yi (2nd generation), Bao Bing (3rd generation), Bao Ding (4th generation), Shi Ren (5th generation), and Shi Gui (6th generation).
 Among of the six, Shang Jia was the highest, commonly interpreted to be identical with Di; meanwhile, the remaining five were commonly referred to as the "Lesser Spirits".
 The "Six Spirits" appear frequently on Shang oracle bones, where they receive considerable numbers of sacrifices.
 The Shang believed in their ability to affect the economy, which was based on agriculture, by controlling the climatic phenomena.
 Such abilities distinguish the "Six Spirits" from less distant dynastic ancestors, whose powers were more limited, and make them more associated with Shang weather spirits.
 The six ancestors were additionally perceived to be indirect supporters in Shang's battles with neighboring polities.

 Shang Jia's identification with Di was possible and might have been used to "deify" kingship of the royal family.
 The Shang oracle bone script grapheme for the individual includes the squared component known as the representation of the Celestial Polar Square, which housed the divine identity of Di.
 The other component of the oracle character is postulated to be the equivalent of the modern word "shang" (上, "above"), which further supports the ancestor's identity.